What Are Incoterms? International Commercial Terms Meanings and Usages

 Cost and Freight (CFR) Incoterm

-CFR is another incoterm that only applies to transactions where a shipment will be transported to its destination location via marine vessel.
-Under its definition, CFR incoterms require the party selling the freight to handle its transportation expenses and accommodations until it reaches its destination terminal/port.
-The “Cost and Freight” incoterm defines responsibilities as:
+“Cost and Freight” is another incoterm that only applies to transactions where a shipment will be transported to its destination location via marine vessel.
+CFR incoterms require the seller to handle transportation to the port of origin and for loading the goods onto the vessel.

 • Freight packaging – Seller